Chat with us, powered by LiveChat

 Aggression

-Research has also shown a link between high levels of dopamine and aggression.
-According to a study titled “Neurochemical correlates of accumbal dopamine D2 and amygdaloid 5-HT 1B receptor densities on observational learning of aggression” by Hideo Suzuki (June 2015), dopamine is involved in the brain’s motivation and reward systems, which can influence an individual’s response to anger or frustration.
+There is a link between high levels of dopamine and aggression.
+According to Suzuki, H., & Lucas, L. R.’s 2015 study, ‘Neurochemical correlates accumulations of dopamine D2 and amygdaloid 5-HT 1B receptor densities on observational learning of aggression.’, dopamine is involved in the brain’s motivation and reward systems, which influences an individual’s response to anger or frustration.

-When dopamine levels are elevated, individuals may experience heightened aggression and impulsivity, leading them to act aggressively without thoroughly considering their actions.
-This behavior can be hazardous in situations with potential consequences, such as physical altercations or legal issues.
+When dopamine levels are elevated, individuals experience heightened aggression and impulsivity, leading them to act aggressively without thoroughly considering their actions.
+This behavior is hazardous in situations with potential consequences, such as physical altercations or legal issues.

 Risky Sexual Behaviors